petecarapetyan/webappwriter/docs/fins/rocket/anatomyOf.md

   - _assets/_static ...
   - _data ...

-## Careful delination of theme vs rocket files
+## Careful deliniation of theme vs rocket files

 Everything discussed on this page assumes a very careful and agreed upon deliniation of what files are in themes, and what files are not in themes by default.